NITESH7KUMAR/Speakx/README.md

 **Note**:
 - Ensure MongoDB is running locally or replace the connection string in the `.env` file for remote MongoDB access.

+# Download the node_modules
+   - npm install

+# MongoDb
+   -Upload your speakx_questions in database speakx and collection speakx_question -connect your Mongodb